 Try again the following month and keep changing the amounts until you find a budget that you are completely comfortable with.

-TOP TIP!
 Make sure you check out our ‘common student expenses’ section on the cheatsheet to make sure you don’t get caught with any surprise outgoings you don’t expect!

 Step 2: Consider all your options